datadeckvera/SQL-Code/README.md

-# Portfolio Projects
+# SQL Portfolio Projects
-The hub for codes I use in my projects.
+The hub for the SQL codes I use in my projects.
 Check out my [Portfolio Website](https://www.veramaranzu.com) to see the full projects.